-By law, veterans and Guard Members who meet certain criteria are eligible for tuition waivers at the University of Connecticut, Connecticut State University and Community colleges.
+Veterans and Air/Army National Guard Members who meet certain criteria are eligible for tuition waivers at the University of Connecticut.
 Waivers cover only the costs of tuition for accredited programs at undergraduate and graduate levels.
 Other charges- such as books, student activities, room and board and parking are not covered.

 How do I apply?

-To qualify for the waiver, the veteran must meet the following requirements:
+To qualify for the Combat Veterans Tuition Waiver, the veteran must meet all of the following requirements

-- have served atlease 90 days active dute in time of war (see Periods of Service at links below) except if separated from service earlier because of a federal Department of Veterans Affairs (VA) related service-connected disability; or the war, campaign or operation lasted less than 90 days and service was for the duration.
+- Have served at least 90 days active date in time of war (see Periods of Service at links below) except if separated from service earlier because of a federal Department of Veterans Affairs (VA) related service-connected disability; or the war, campaign or operation lasted less than 90 days and service was for the duration.

 How do I apply?

-- Send a certified copy, notarized copy or your original DD-214 (member 4) to our office to determine eligibility.
+- Send a certified copy, notarized copy, or your original DD-214 (Member-4 or Service-2 copies only) to our office to determine eligibility.